logo

 To Feel at Home

-While many roommates divide the room and decorate their own section to their own tastes, it is important to be considerate and not display offensive items.
+While many roommates divide the room and decorate their own section to their own tastes; however it is important to be considerate of your roommate if you are considering adding potentially offensive materials to your decor.

 • Pictures